Club Atlético Tigre

 Club Atlético Tigre is an Argentine professional football club located in Victoria, Buenos Aires.
 Tigre currently plays in the Primera División, the top level of the Argentine football league system, having secured promotion as the 2021 Primera Nacional champion.
 Its name comes from Tigre, the city in which it was founded.
 Since its foundation in 1902, the club's colors have been blue and red.
+Due to its history, Tigre is considered as the most important club in the northern area of Buenos Aires.

 Tigre plays its home venues at Estadio José Dellagiovanna (named after its first president), which has a capacity of 26,282 spectators.

 History

 On 3 August 1902, a group of twelve young men led by José Dellagiovanna, met at his house in Partido de las Conchas (former name of Tigre Partido) with the purpose of establishing a sports club.
 The name given to the recently formed institution was "Club Atlético Juventud del Tigre", with Dellagiovanna elected as its first president.
 They played their first football match vs C.A.
 Las Conchas, won by Juventud del Tigre 3–1.
 The club wore a blue shirt with red collar, black short and socks.

 In 1911, the team registered to the Argentine Football Association to be able to compete in official tournaments.
 By those times, the institution changed its name to "Club Atlético de Tigre".
 When dissident Federación Argentina de Football was established in 1912 after the first schism in Argentine football, Tigre affiliated to it.
 The team began to wear a striped blue and red shirt.

 The first title won by the club came in 1912, when Tigre was crowned champion of División Intermedia (the second level by then), earning promotion to Primera División after beating Argentinos de Vélez Sarsfield 4–2 in the final held at Estadio G.E.B.A.

 Tigre debuted in Primera División, the top division of Argentine football, on 1 May 1913 against Porteño; the match concluded in a 0–0 draw.
 The team played its home matches on a field located on Rocha street, near Reconquista River in Rincón de Milberg.
 Its first field was inaugurated on 2 December 1913.
 When a new schism came in 1919, Tigre registered to dissident Asociación Amateurs de Football, which lasted until 1927, when both leagues, AAmF and AFA joined.

 In 1931, the first professional league of Argentina, Liga Argentina de Football, was created, with Tigre affiliating to it.
 Under professionalism, Tigre debuted on 31 May 1931 vs San Lorenzo at Estadio Viejo Gasómetro, and Tigre lost 4–2.
 Nevertheless, in 1934 a reduction in the number of Primera Division teams caused Tigre and Quilmes to be relegated into the Second Division.
 This meant Tigre left the top division after 21 consecutive seasons.